J95Ortiz/hangman-game/README.md

 The flowchart was created using [Lucid Charts](https://www.lucidchart.com/pages/).

-I followed the suggestions in the [Love Sandwiches Walkthrough](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) and the first thing I did once I'd decided to build a Hangman game for this project was create a flowchart.
+I followed the suggestions in the [Love Sandwiches Walkthrough](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) and the first thing I did once I'd decided to build this Hangman game was create a flowchart.

-I found it a very helpful tool to visualize the structure the application should have and logic it should follow.
+I found it a very helpful tool to visualize the structure the application should have, and the logic it should follow.

 [Back to top](#contents)